w3c/wai-tutorials/source/menus/flyout.html.erb.md

   - H4
 ---

-Fly-out (or drop-down) menus are used to organize menus in hierarchy.
+Use fly-out (or drop-down) menus to provide an overview of a web site’s page hierarchy.
 It removes the need for multiple page loads provided that users know where to find the information.
+Application menus are usually implemented this way, too.

 People with reduced dexterity, such as tremors, often have trouble operating fly-out menus.
 For some, it might be impossible.
 Make sure to provide other ways to the sub-menu items, for example by repeating them on the page of the parent menu item.